 - The interviewer is trying to dig up information that they feel is useful.
-Your fears could tell them a lot about how you approach your career.
-Keep this in mind when choosing your answer.
+Your fears could tell them a lot about how you approach your career, so consider this when choosing your answer.

 - Keep your answer positive.
-It might seem that it can only be answered negatively, but answering this question effectively requires you to craft a positive answer.
+It might seem that it can only be answered negatively, but answering this question effectively requires you to craft a sanguine answer.

 - Do not mention failure; this can make you look like a defeatist or an insecure perfectionist.

-- Be honest; if the interviewer senses that you are not being truthful, it will earn you some serious negative points.
+- Be honest.
+If the interviewer senses that you are not being truthful, it will not reflect well on you at all.

 How to Answer the Question

 Tell them nothing you don’t have to.
 If they have not mentioned your career specifically, choose a universal fear.
 There are many fears that are common across the population but do not choose an answer that is too off topic.
 An easy, understandable answer may involve family, for instance.